libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 ## Timeline

 *   Aug 2016: Chrome first announces [Chrome Apps deprecation].
-    *   Chrome Apps are deprecated on non-Chrome OS platforms.
+    *   Chrome Apps are deprecated on non-ChromeOS platforms.
     *   Chrome Extensions are unaffected.
-    *   Chrome Apps on Chrome OS are unaffected.
+    *   Chrome Apps on ChromeOS are unaffected.
     *   NaCl & PNaCl are unaffected.
     *   Chrome Apps can still be installed & synced between devices.
 *   May 2017: Chrome announces [PNaCl deprecation].
     *   This only applies to using PNaCl on websites.
     *   Chrome Apps & Extensions are unaffected.
-*   Dec 2017: The Chrome Web Store (CWS) [stops displaying Chrome Apps] when running on non-Chrome OS platforms.
+*   Dec 2017: The Chrome Web Store (CWS) [stops displaying Chrome Apps] when running on non-ChromeOS platforms.
     *   Chrome Apps can still be installed on CrOS.
     *   Installed Chrome Apps are synced between devices.
     *   Chrome Apps still run on all platforms.